 Ranges is that they can span over multiple nodes.
 They can even start and end in different nodes which makes it super complicated to wrap the selection into a new node.
 Be sure to describe the excepted behaviour before coding a quick & dirty usability monster (like my demonstration on this page).

 Check out the MDN page on contenteditable to learn more about the specification.
 It has been supported by all major browsers for quite a while so I consider it safe to use.
-The Can I use… page of this attribute promises excelent support for browsers from the stone age (older than 5 years).
+The Can I use… page of this attribute promises excellent support in browsers which are five years old.